 Examples on this page cover tracked controller usage, headset button access, and eye tracking.
 Make sure to copy the example to your project before modifying it.
 These examples are constantly updated, and any changes might be overwritten.

-Running Example project
+Running an Example project

 - Right-click on the VarjoSample.uproject file in VarjoUnrealExamples\VarjoSample, select Switch Unreal Engine version… and select the engine folder compiled by you from the list.

 - Open the project by double-clicking on the .uproject file.

 - Select VR Preview from the play menu.

 - Now you should see the scene inside the Varjo headset.